 Hunting for Answers

 The simplest way to find other websites where a picture has been shared is to do a reverse image search.
-We recommend using Google Chrome on a desktop or laptop computer.
-The reverse image search process is slightly more complicated on mobile devices.
+We recommend using TinEye and Google's reverse image search tool.

-Using Google Chrome on a laptop, we right-clicked on the picture and selected “Search Google for image.”
+TinEye's tool is fairly simple.
+As for Google's reverse image search engine, we recommend using Google Chrome.
+We right-clicked on the picture and clicked to, "Search Google for image."
 Google then provided results of other websites where the picture appears.

 In the results, we saw headlines such as: "Scariest Things Caught on Night Vision Cameras," "14 of the most eerie shots from hunting night vision cameras," and "Horrifying Real Pictures From Trail Cameras."
 Unfortunately, none of these list articles contained any helpful information about the origins of the trail camera picture.